Washington Senators (APFA)

-Washington Senators, also referred to as the Washington Pros or Washington Presidents, was a professional football club from Washington, D.C.
+The Washington Senators, also referred to as the Washington Pros or Washington Presidents, was a professional football club from Washington, D.C.
 The team played for one season in the American Professional Football Association (now the National Football League) during the 1921 season.
 Afterward, it continued to operate as an independent football club until 1941.
 The Senators played and practiced at American League Park.

 Formation

 Washington, D.C. was a considerable distance from most professional football activity in the 1910s and 1920s, with the closest circuit of professional teams of note located in Philadelphia, Pennsylvania.
 At least one pre-NFL team from the city, the Washington Vigilants, was considered at or near par to the top teams in the country, consistently beating its local peers and playing a close loss to the Youngstown Patricians, an undefeated team in the Ohio League, then considered the premier U.S. pro circuit, in 1915.
 The Vigilants disbanded in 1916.

 The Senators were formed specifically for the 1921 APFA season.
 Officials from the Washington Professional Football Club met at the Arlington Hotel on May 19, 1921, to finalize plans for the team, then referred to as the Washington Pros.
 Tim Jordan was appointed the team's business manager, and the squad was coached by former Georgetown star Jack Hegarty.
 The Senators would play a full 11-game schedule, however only four of those games would be against other APFA squads.
 The team featured Benny Boynton who would be involved in all three Senator touchdowns that were scored in APFA contests, throwing for two and running in the third.